cdancette/vqa-cp-leaderboard/README.rst

 A collections of papers about VQA-CP datasets and their results

-| This is a test of line blocks
+This is a test of line blocks:

-| we will start with lines
-|     test
-| hello
+   Test Hello

 VQA-CP v2
 ***********